 Occupations and Workforce

-Unlike some towns, Scotland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Scotland are a mix of both white- and blue-collar jobs.
+Scotland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Scotland is a town of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Scotland who work in office and administrative support (15.97%), sales jobs (12.08%) and management occupations (8.19%).
+There are especially a lot of people living in Scotland who work in office and administrative support (15.70%), sales jobs (11.60%) and maintenance occupations (7.62%).

 Setting & Lifestyle

-Scotland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Scotland does not have a public transit system used by locals to get to and from work.